  Certificates, licenses and/or training completion verifying that the property manager meets that management experience requirements, including licensed real estate broker or leasing agent; Low Income Housing Tax Credit compliance specialist, and fair housing and affirmative marketing certifications.

-*Projects subject to a public competitive bidding process to select a general contractor do not have to submit the general contractor Certification with the Application.
-The general contractor Certification must be submitted prior to execution of Extended Use Agreement and is subject to Authority approval.
+*Projects subject to a public competitive bidding process to select a general contractor do not have to submit the General Contractor Certification with the Application.
+The General Contractor Certification must be submitted prior to execution of Extended Use Agreement and is subject to Authority approval.

 2) Required Experience

-The Authority’s minimum mandatory Participant experience standards are listed below:
+The Authority’s minimum mandatory Participant experience standards are listed below.
+Any Participant with an existing Authority project must demonstrate capacity on the experience certification.”

 a) Ownership Experience